Afaed/Gas-app/README.md

 ## Installation

 - In the root directory: npm install
-- Navigate to the cilent directory: npm install
+- Navigate to the client directory: npm install
 - From client: npm start

 ## Usage